w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <ul><li>Situations where it is unclear whether the exception of a two-dimensional layout might apply.</li>
 <li>Situations where 1.4.10 Reflow cannot be met.</li>
 <li>Are there contexts where text sizing might be an acceptable alternative to 1.4.10 Reflow?</li>
 <li>Are there situations where the content technology and/or platform software do not support reflow?
-If there are, please explain and indicate whether applications built for this environment should fail this criteria or have an exception so that this requirement doesn't get applied.</li>
+If there are, please explain and indicate whether applications built for this environment should fail this criterion or have an exception.</li>
 <li>Are there situations where the content technology and/or platform software prevents users from resizing or zooming text, changing the viewport and screen orientation (all cases where reflow of content would typically be needed)?
-If there are, please explain and indicate whether applications built for this environment should fail this criteria or have an exception so that this requirement is not applied.</li></ul></div>
+If there are, please explain and indicate whether applications built for this environment should fail this criterion or have an exception.</li></ul></div>

 This applies directly as written, and as described in [Intent from Understanding Success Criterion 1.4.10](https://www.w3.org/WAI/WCAG22/Understanding/reflow.html#intent), replacing “web content” with “content”.